directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson43.md

 Previously, I described two hikers crossing the log. <br/>
 Let's focus on the remaining three. <br/>
 <br/>
-Since they're all carrying backpacks, they need to be extra careful not to lose their balance. <br/>
+Since they’re all carrying backpacks, they need to be extra cautious to maintain balance. <br/>
 I’m particularly worried about the guy in the middle, wearing a red shirt and beige knee-length shorts, who’s trying to cross in flip-flops. <br/>
 While the whole group is dressed casually, flip-flops are especially risky because they can easily slip off the log, causing him to fall into the creek.<br/>
 <br/>
-Behind him is a blonde woman in a striped sleeveless top and dungarees shorts.<br/>
-At the back is a man with stubble, wearing a plaid shirt and knee-length jeans. <br/>
+Behind him is a blonde woman in a striped sleeveless top and denim overalls, followed by a man with a beard in a plaid shirt and jean shorts. <br/>
 <br/>
 Hiking is fun, but overconfidence can be dangerous. <br/>
 The right gear and proper precautions are essential for a safe, enjoyable experience. <br/>
 <br/>
-(129 words)
+(126 words)
 {{</card>}}